lgroves29/MachineLearningPortfolio/README.md

 Mathematics Underlying Cryptosystems with Application to Blockchain

 #### Port Scanner
-Python implementation of a port scanning tool for penetration testing and vulnerability analysis (GITHUB)
+Python implementation of a port scanning tool for penetration testing and vulnerability analysis ([GITHUB Repo here](https://github.com/lgroves29/NetSecPortScanner))

 This portfolio covers some of the work I completed for a Machine Learning course.
 I have taken several of the ML algorithms covered in the course and applied them to three cyber security tasks: spam filtering, intrusion detection systems, and malware detection.